Chapter 1 Week 1

 OK, here’s your answer:

 Why are day and hour not numeric variables?
 After all, they are numbers, right?
 Well, a simple way to think about that is - does it make sense to calculate the average hour in which tweets were sent?
-If I told you, the average hour for GMP tweets if 13.5, is that something meaningful?
+If I told you the average hour for GMP tweets is 13.5, is that something meaningful?
 Or if I told you that the average day is 15?
 Not hugely.
-Hour of the day, and day of the month, which is what these variables represent, are variables which fall into a different level of measurement.
+Hour of the day and day of the month, which are what these variables represent, fall into a different level of measurement.
 These are ordinal variables.
 What does that mean?
-Well the clue is in the name, ordinal variables that are not numeric, but they do fall into a natural order.
+Well, the clue is in the name, ordinal variables that are not numeric, but they do fall into a natural order.

 Natural order?
 What’s that?
-Well, natural order just means that there is a meaningful order that you can put these variables in.
+Well, natural order just means that there is a meaningful order in which you can put these variables.
 You know which comes after which one.
 For example, you can consider letters of the alphabet to follow a natural order, so common we call it alphabetical order.
 If I tell you to arrange medium, large, small, you know that what we mean is to put them in this order: small, medium, large.
 Ordinal variables are variables where such a known order exists.

 1.11.2 Activity 6: Levels of measurement pt.
 2